the-write-one/writingtest/README.md

 # writingtest
-A minimal public repo for us in the writing test
+A minimal public repo for use in the writing test